Why Develop iOS Applications?

-The apps use the most innovative platform available for mobile computing.
-The iPhone was a game changer in 2007.
-The iPad is a still a game changer.
-It’s completely changing the Internet as a publishing medium, the software industry with regard to applications, and the mobile device industry with regard to the overall digital media experience.
+The apps use the most innovative platform available for mobile computing. iPhone and iPad have been game-changers.
+They're completely changing the Internet as a publishing medium, the software industry with regard to applications, and the mobile device industry with regard to the overall digital media experience.

 iOS has these three other advantages that are important to you as a developer:

 You can distribute your app through the App Store.
 Apple will list your app in the App Store in the category you specify, and the store takes care of credit-card processing (if you charge for your app), hosting, downloading, notifying users of updates, and all those things that most developers hate doing.
 Developers name their own prices for their creations or distribute them for free; Apple gets 30 percent of the sales price of commercial apps, with the developer getting the rest.
 Keep in mind that Apple must approve your app before it appears in the App Store.

 Apple has a robust yet inexpensive developer program.
 To place your app in the store and manage it, you have to pay $99 per year to join the Individual or Company version of the iOS Developer Program (which includes iPhone and iPad development support).
 (Apple also offers an Enterprise version for $299 per year to develop proprietary, in-house iOS applications that you can distribute to employees or members of your organization, and a free University version for educational institutions to include iOS development as part of a curriculum.)
 But that's it.
 You don't find any of the infamous hidden charges that you often encounter, especially when dealing with credit-card companies.
 Go to the iOS Apple Developer site and click the Enroll Now button to get started.